ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/setup.md

 ### `cluster` section

-When dealing with large amount of pins, you may further increase the `cluster.state_sync_interval` and `cluster.ipfs_sync_interval`.
-These operations will perform checks for every pin in the pinset and will trigger `ipfs pin ls --type=recursive` calls, which may be slow when the number of pinned items is huge.
+When dealing with large amount of pins, you may further increase the `cluster.pin_recover_interval`.
+This operation will perform checks for every pin in the pinset and will trigger `ipfs pin ls --type=recursive` calls, which may be slow when the number of pinned items is huge.

 Consider increasing the `cluster.monitor_ping_interval` and `monitor.*.check_interval`.
 This dictactes how long cluster takes to realize a peer is not responding (and potentially trigger re-pins).
 Re-pinning might be a very expensive in your cluster.
 Thus, you may want to set this a bit high (several minutes).
 You can use same value for both.